jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Components _controls_.md

 ## Adding actions to components - (single or multiple)

 Engaging users on every screen of your app is vital to its success.
 By adding actions to your components you add an interactive element that keeps the user engaged.
-For example, in a list component you can press on an item in the list, or swipe left or right to delete/update or go to another jig.&#x20;
+For example, in a list component you can press on an item in the list, or swipe left or right to delete/update or go to another jig.
 Actions that can be added to components are configured as part of the component YAML and are available by invoking intellisense.
 Here is a list of actions to use with components:

 - `onChange`